ChristChurchMayfair/ccm-main-gatsby/src/content/givingform/notes.md

 ### Our Bank Details

-Our account details for BACS transfers or standing orders are:
+Our account details for BACS transfers or Standing Orders are:

+* Transaction Reference: **Your Name** - *required for tracking purposes.*
 * Bank: **CAF Bank Limited**
 * Account Number: **00099436**
 * Sort Code: **40-52-40**